input-output-hk/mithril/docs/runbook/upgrade-repository-dependencies/README.md

 cargo install cargo-edit
 ```

-To start the update, execute the command:
+To start the update, execute the command below from the root of the repository:

 ```
-. ../docs/runbook/upgrade-repository-dependencies/upgrade-dependencies.sh
+. ./docs/runbook/upgrade-repository-dependencies/upgrade_dependencies.sh
 ```

 By default, Rust dependencies are updated to the latest version.
 If you want to only update to the latest compatible versions, add the `--incompatible` option to the command.